 SUSTAINABLE LIVING CENTER

-The Sustainable Living Center (SLC) is a sustainability themed dorm located in North Hall.
+The Sustainable Living Center (SLC) is a sustainability themed Living Learning Community located in North Hall.
 Students living in the SLC learn how to reduce their environmental impact by minimizing energy inputs and waste outputs, growing food in the house's vegetable garden, dividing house chores, and by participating in the food co-op program.
 The community offers academic and social programs including community dinners, discussion groups, workshops, and access to sustainability events and resources on campus.

 At the SLC, we welcome residents who are new to sustainability as well as residents with lots of sustainability experience.
 Residents bring a wide variety of interests and backgrounds to the program.
 We expect all residents to be passionate, open, and willing to participate and learn.
 At the SLC, we strive to create a place where residents are enthusiastically engaged, excited to meet new people, and committed to building a healthy, happy home on campus.